 Sampling will be conducted until specified collection thresholds that designate the end of field season sampling and beginning of off-season sampling are met (Figure 3).
-A bout of off-season sampling is conducted in the week following the first zero-catch bout of field season sampling at the core site; field season bouts at the relocatable sites should continue as scheduled (Figure 3).
+Off-season sampling initiates when 3 consecutive zero captures are observed at the core site.
+Until mosquitoes are confirmed as absent, field season bouts at the relocatable sites should continue as scheduled (Figure 3).
 Note that in some cases, the timing of sampling at a relocatable site will be based on conditions at a core site in a different domain.
 Please see Appendix D for details about these exceptions.
-The following week, a bout of field season sampling is conducted at the core site as scheduled.
-If all three of these are zero-catch bouts, then field season sampling stops at all sites and off-season sampling continues (only at the core site).
-In contrast, the collection of mosquitoes results in the continuation of field season sampling until three consecutive zero-catch bouts have occurred (Figure 3).

-Off-season sampling will only occur if the mean daily high temperature at the core site (or nearest location for reliable temperature data) for the previous 5 days was above 10°C. Off-season sampling will continue until the first mosquito is collected during an off-season bout.
+Off-season sampling will only occur if the mean daily high temperature at the core site (or nearest location with reliable temperature data) for the previous 5 days is above the domain-specific temperature threshold (in Alaska, this threshold is 4°C; all other locations the threshold is 10°C).
+As shown in Figure 3, off-season bouts are cancelled when low temperatures below the threshold are observed, but resume when temperatures rise above the 10°C (or 4°C in Alaska) threshold.
+Off-season sampling continues until the first mosquito is collected during an off-season bout.
 Initial "identification" of insects collected during off-season sampling will be done informally by domain staff.
-This is because the time required to have samples sent to and identified by external facilities would introduced an unacceptably long delay between the collection of mosquitoes during off-season sampling and the initiation of field season sampling.
+This is because the time required to have samples sent to and identified by external facilities would introduce an unacceptably long delay between the collection of mosquitoes during off-season sampling and the initiation of field season sampling.
 For insects collected during a bout of off-season sampling, species-level taxonomic identification of mosquitoes is not necessary.
 Instead, samples need only be identified as likely to be mosquitoes (family Culicidae) based on general morphology (see Figure 5, Figure 6).

 The collection of one or more insects likely to be mosquitoes during a bout of off-season sampling will mark the resumption of field season sampling at all sites in the associated domain (Figure 3).
-For each bout of off season sampling during which insects likely to be mosquitoes are collected, save samples in a labeled vial that can be sent to a taxonomic identification facility later in the season (i.e., together with field season samples) if resources allow at the end of the season as determined by Collections and Laboratory Analysis staff.
+For each bout of off-season sampling during which insects likely to be mosquitoes are collected, save samples in a labeled vial that can be sent to a taxonomic identification facility later in the season (i.e., together with field season samples) if resources allow at the end of the season as determined by Collections and Laboratory Analysis staff.
 Alternatively, you may detect mosquitoes by means other than off-season sampling (e.g., observing them while in the field at either a core or relocatable site).
 In this case, you may begin field season sampling without an off-season bout capturing mosquitoes.
+When field season sampling is initiated, it is acceptable to start with either the core site or a relocatable site per the master schedule.
 If resources are not sufficient to sample at all sites within the domain when field season sampling is initiated (e.g., spring arrived very early and seasonal technicians are not yet available) or concluding, sampling will be prioritized at the core site.